Unknown6656/rundll.net/README.md

 * `-fs`, `--fsharp`<br/>Includes the .NET F# framework libraries.
 * `-u`, `--uclib`<br/>Includes the .NET Unknown6656 core library `uclib`
 * `-e:...`, `--extlib:...`<br/>Includes the given .NET library and loads its types.
 The assembly's file path must be given directly after the colon (`:`).
 This option can be given multiple times.
+* `-t ...`, `--test ...`<br/>Executes the given test case(s), which are stored in the batchfile [`test.bat`](https://github.com/Unknown6656/rundll.net/blob/master/bin/Debug/test.bat). _NOTE: The batchfile is not required to be accessible, as the application stores a copy of the test cases_.
 * `-h`, `--help`<br/>Displays the help page.

 _NOTE: Any other dependant library will automatically be loaded by the `rundll.net`-application if required._